Unlock Common Sense Savings!

 A: While it’s generally considered a critical tool to keep our hands germ-free, some people have raised concerns about the possibility of getting alcohol poisoning from hand sanitizer.
 And they’re right to be worried.

-While alcohol sanitizer is safe to use in small quantities, ingesting large amounts of it can lead to potentially fatal consequences.
-So, it’s crucial to use alcohol sanitizer as directed and avoid drinking it altogether to stay safe and healthy.
-Stick to more traditional alcoholic beverages!
+While alcohol sanitizer is safe to use as directed on the label, ingesting large amounts of it can lead to potentially fatal consequences.
+Use alcohol sanitizer as directed and avoid drinking it altogether to stay safe and healthy.

 Q: How do alcohol molecules break down germs?